April 3, 2017

 In addition, since our last member update, members of the ICC have been contacted by a number of prospective applicants asking about the similarities and differences in coursework requirements between the original certification system and the updated certification eligibility requirements.
 To address these questions on a larger scale, please review the information below.

 The Job Task Analysis AASP conducted in 2015 and 2016 revealed a number of knowledge areas in which practicing consultants should develop competence.
-They identified 8 areas: K1: Sport Psychology Professional Ethics and Standards; K2: Sport Psychology; K3: Sport Science; K4: Psychopathology; K5: Helping Relationships; K6: Statistics and Research Methods; K7: Psychological Foundations; and K8: Diversity & Culture (to be implemented in June 2018).
+They identified 8 areas: K1: Sport Psychology Professional Ethics and Standards; K2: Sport Psychology; K3: Sport Science; K4: Psychopathology; K5: Helping Relationships; K6: Statistics and Research Methods; K7: Psychological Foundations; and K8: Diversity & Culture.
 In each of those areas, a single university for-credit experience is required.
 As with the old certification program, a number of those requirements must be fulfilled by graduate courses/experiences.

 If you're comparing the old program to the new program: